 What happens if a company doesn’t pass?

-- Not passing means the company will have to correct.
+- Not passing the nondiscrimination testing means the company will have to correct.

 - Those highly compensated employees will have imputed income equal to the salary reductions that they elected for the plan year.
 This is true no matter the amount of elected benefits.